oracle/cloud-native-devops-workshop/stack/stack.cache.md

 ![](images/40.backendjava.url.cache.png)

 The *backendCacheJava* application's home page is displayed.
-Basically this components just provides REST access to customer and location data stored in Application Container Cloud Cache  Service.
+Basically this component just provides REST access to customer and location data stored in Application Container Cloud Cache  Service.
 These pages are just for demo purposes.
 Click **Edit Customers** link.

 ![](images/41.cache.app.png)

 Using this page you can modify any customer data.
-Select *Bobby Smith* customer and click **Edit**.
+Select *Bob Smith* customer and click **Edit**.

 ![](images/42.edit.customer.png)